Hong Kong Trains - High Speed Rail

-The entry and exit points between Hong Kong and mainland will be both set at the Kowloon Railway Station.
-This will greatly save passengers’ time from queueing for two lines for entry and exit formalities respectively.
+The entry and exit points of Hong Kong trains to China mainland are both set at the Kowloon Railway Station.
+This greatly saves passengers’ time from queueing for two lines for entry and exit formalities respectively.

-Also, as each bullet train will carry at most 579 passengers, the waiting line for passing the customs will not be long.
-It’s said the whole formality is predicted to be done in 5 minutes.
+Also, as each bullet train carries at most 579 passengers, the waiting line for passing the customs is not long.
+In general, the whole formality can be done in 5 minutes.

 How does the Hong Kong high speed train look like?

 In general, it looks like the high speed trains running in the mainland, but there are some more advanced and carefully designed details: